Updates for Donor, Apheresis/Collection and Recruitment Centers

 Therefore, the FDA does not recommend laboratory testing to screen asymptomatic donors for COVID-19.
 Instead, the FDA continues to recommend organizations evaluate potential donors based on known risks.

 If a Network apheresis or collection center requires COVID-19 testing per institutional policy, we ask that you carefully consider the type and timing of testing to ensure results are received in a timely manner.
 The testing timeline should take into consideration when the patient prep begins, timing of the filgrastim injections, the schedule of donor travel and the date of donation.

 As a reminder, the following procedures are in place for screening donors before and after donation.

-We are gathering additional health and travel information from donors at the confirmatory typing, held for workup and workup stages using the amended Health History Screening Questionnaire.
+We continue to gather additional health and travel information from donors prior to collection at the confirmatory typing, held for workup and workup stages using the amended Health History Screening Questionnaire.